 How long does an HSBC balance transfer take?

 Once your application has been accepted, it could take up to seven working days to receive your card.
-You then need to activate it which you can do online or over the phone.
+You then need to activate it, which you can do online or in the app provided you already use HSBC internet banking, or alternatively you’ll need to get on the phone (0800 328 1370).

 After that, you should transfer your balance to your new card as soon as possible – there’s usually a 60 days period after which the introductory balance transfer fee won’t apply anymore, and also, the sooner your old card stops accruing interest, the better.